-The two things we haven’t gotten, knock on wood, are the flu and the stomach bug.
-I want to do everything we can to keep the flu and stomach bugs at bay.
-Though I’ve ramped up our cold and flu prevention strategies (we use Elderberry syrup and even the two-year-old knows how to wash his own hands), we could still use some help when it comes to kicking the colds to the curb instead of letting them drag on and on.
-Goodness knows we had a family norovirus party last Christmas that wasn’t pretty.
+The two things we haven’t gotten — knock on wood — are the flu and the stomach bug, and since I want to do everything we can to keep the flu and stomach bugs at bay, I’ve ramped up our cold and flu prevention strategies.
+(We use Elderberry syrup, and even the two-year-old knows how to wash his own hands.)

-Good news is there may be something that can possibly treat and/or prevent colds, the flu, and that pesky, stubborn norovirus all at once.
+But I’ve got some even better news: there may be something that can possibly treat and/or prevent colds, the flu, and that pesky, stubborn norovirus all at once.
 Even better, it’s not some crazy drug; it’s natural.
-And it’s probably in your kitchen.
-Oregano.
+And it’s probably in your kitchen: oregion.
 More specifically oregano oil (which maybe you don’t have in your kitchen, but you should.
 Better yet, your medicine cabinet).
 While I do give this to my son with the doc’s okay, most sources do not recommend giving this directly to children.
 It’s still a good weapon to have in your arsenal: if you don’t get sick, you can’t pass it the cooties on to your kids, right?

 Oregano oil has been touted to help alleviate symptoms associated with colds and coughs, asthma and allergies, gastrointestinal disorders, and even skin problems.
 It may help with respiratory tract infections, psoriasis, dandruff, and cold sores, as well as act an anti-fungal agent, fighting off fungus like Candida albicans (which causes candida), and also as an antibiotic, fighting often-resistant bacteria like staphylococcus.
 Oregano is rich in vitamin K and antioxidants.
 It also has iron, manganese, fiber, vitamin E, and calcium.
 And I thought it was just to make my spaghetti sauce taste good.